jasonmccreary/blog-posts/2013-03-25-why-i-leave-a-job.md

 comments: true
 categories:
   - Main Thread
-excerpt: "A reflection on the core criteria of a good job after deciding to leave The New York Times after only a brief time."
+excerpt: "A reflection on the core criteria of a good job after deciding to leave The New York Times."
-subheading: "A reflection on the core criteria of a good job after deciding to leave The New York Times after only a brief time."
+subheading: "A reflection on the core criteria of a good job after deciding to leave The New York Times."
-description: "A reflection on the core criteria of a good job after deciding to leave The New York Times after only a brief time."
+description: "A reflection on the core criteria of a good job after deciding to leave The New York Times."
-subheading: "A reflection on the core criteria of a good job after deciding to leave The New York Times after only a brief time."
+subheading: "A reflection on the core criteria of a good job after deciding to leave The New York Times."
 ---
 After a short time I decided to leave my job as a Software Engineer at [The New York Times](http://nytimes.com). *The New York Times!* A dream job with a prestigious company.
 When people ask, "Where do you work?", they don't *really* care.
 But when I said, "The New York Times", they started listening.